ric2b/Vivaldi-browser/chromium/docs/README.md

     builder migration for Chromium
 *   [Tour of Continuous Integration UI](tour_of_luci_ui.md) - A tour of our the user interface for LUCI, our continuous integration system
+*   [Parsing Test Results](parsing_test_results.md) - An introduction for how to understand the results emitted by polygerrit and CI builds.
 *   [Closure Compilation](closure_compilation.md) - The _Closure_ JavaScript
     compiler
 *   [Threading and Tasks in Chrome](threading_and_tasks.md) - How to run tasks